EASTERN DESERT CASTLES

 Qusayr Amra

-Qsay Amra East: Desert Castles
+Qsay Amra

-The main spaces to visit are:
+The main places to visit are:

-• The audience hall
+• The courtroom

-• Baths: apodyterium, tepidarium, and caldarium.
+• Baths: apodyterium, tepidarium and caldarium

 Qasr Kharana